On absolutely continuous curves in the Wasserstein space over R and their representation by an optimal Markov process: Introduction

 \section{Introduction}

-In \cite{boujui1} we introduced the ``Markov-quantile'' process attached to a $1$-parameter family $\mu=(\mu_t)_{t\in \R}$ of probability measures on $\R$.
+In \cite{boujui1} we introduced the ``Markov-quantile'' process attached to a $1$-parameter family $\bmu=(\mu_t)_{t\in \R}$ of probability measures on $\R$.
 It is a process in the broad sense, {\em i.e.}\ a 1-parameter family $(X_t)_{t\in\R}$ of random variables defined on the same probability space.
 For the distribution of $(X_t)_{t\in\R}$ we adopted the notation $\mq((\mu_t)_{t\in \R})$, or generally simply $\mq$, that is a measure on $\R^\R$ equipped with the product $\sigma$-field.
 It can be called Markov-quantile measure but, by abuse of notation, we occasionally identified it with the Markov-quantile process.
 As usual $X_t$ may namely be chosen to be the projection on the coordinate of label $t$ for the canonical probability space $\Omega=\R^\R$ equipped with $\mq$ itself.
-The Markov-quantile measure $\mq$ is characterized by the following properties: \begin{itemize} \item[\point] $\mu$ is the family of its marginal laws, {\em i.e.}\ for each $t$, $\mu_t$ is the law of $X_t$, \item[\point ] it is Markov, \item[\point ] it resembles ``as much as possible'' the quantile process $\como$ attached to $\mu$. \end{itemize}

-The meaning of \ref{point:markov} is recalled in Definition \ref{defi:markovien} and we give in Remark \ref{rem:markov} a practical criterion for Markov measures.
+The Markov-quantile measure $\mq$ is characterized by the following properties: \begin{itemize} \item[\point ] $\bmu$ is the family of its marginal laws, {\em i.e.}, for each $t$, $\mu_t$ is the law of $X_t$, \item[\point ] it is Markov, \item[\point ] it resembles ``as much as possible'' the quantile process $\como$ attached to $\bmu$. \end{itemize} The meaning of \ref{point:marg} is $\forall t\in \R, \mu_t=\mq\circ X_t^{-1}$, and that of \ref{point:markov} is recalled in Definition \ref{defi:markovien}.
+Remark \ref{rem:markov} gives a practical criterion for Markov measures.
 The meaning of \ref{point:ressemble} is made precise in \S\ref{sec:quick}.
-The definition of quantile process $\como((\mu_t)_{t\in \R})$ appears in Reminder \ref{remind:quantile}.
-Note that it is Markov if and only if $\mq=\como$, which for instance happens when $\mu_t$ is diffuse for every $t\in \R$.
-For all the details, we refer the reader to our initial article \cite{boujui1}, in particular its introduction where we give an intuition of what a Markov process that is as similar as possible to the quantile process looks like.
+The quantile process $\como((\mu_t)_{t\in \R})$ is the 1-parameter family $(Q_t)_{t\in\R}$ of random variables on $[0,1]$ with the Lebesgue measure, defined by: $Q_t(\alpha)=x_{\mu_t}(\alpha)$, where $x_{\mu_t(\alpha)}$ is the quantile of $\mu_t$ of order $\alpha\in [0,1]$; see Reminder \ref{remind:quantile} for details.
+With this notation it is well-known that the law of $(Q_{t_1},Q_{t_2})$ is the optimal transport plan for the quadratic cost between $\mu_{t_1}$ and $\mu_{t_2}$, as we recall in Reminder \ref{reminder:wasserstein}.